MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab15_Process_Purchase.md

 -   50 pieces of the 17” monitor at \$ 5,348.56 a box, containing 10 pieces

-The purchase request is confirmed by the vendor on January 8th, 2023 with order confirmation OC15-479.
+The purchase request is confirmed by the vendor on January 8th, 2023, with order confirmation OC15-479.
 They mention a delivery delay of a couple of days, expecting to be able to deliver the entire order on January 12th, 2023.

-Eventually the goods are delivered with delivery note DN01-47 on January 16th, 2023 as follows:
+Eventually the goods are delivered with delivery notes DN01-47 on January 16th, 2023, as follows:

 -   11 boxes of the 15” flat panel – this is 1 box more than ordered

 -   4 boxes of the 17” monitor – this is 1 box less than ordered

-The purchase invoice with number 20-0747 is received by mail on January 20th, 2023 where a 5% discount is granted on the 15” monitors as a compensation for the delivery delay.
+The purchase invoice with number 20-0747 is received by mail on January 20th, 2023, where a 5% discount is granted on the 15” monitors as a compensation for the delivery delay.
 The invoice needs to be paid within 30 days.

-### Tasks
+You will perform-

 1. Change the currency code on the vendor.